THUNLP-MT/MT-Reading-List/README.md

 * Felix Hill, Kyunghyun Cho, Sebastien Jean, Coline Devin, and Yoshua Bengio.
 2015.
 [Embedding Word Similarity with Neural Machine Translation](https://arxiv.org/pdf/1412.6448.pdf).
 In *Proceedings of ICLR 2015*.
 * Yanzhuo Ding, Yang Liu, Huanbo Luan and Maosong Sun.
 2017.
 [Visualizing and Understanding Neural Machine Translation](http://nlp.csai.tsinghua.edu.cn/~ly/papers/acl2017_dyz.pdf).
 In *Proceedings of ACL 2017*.
 * Yonatan Belinkov, Nadir Durrani, Fahim Dalvi, Hassan Sajjad, and James Glass.
 2017.
 [What do Neural Machine Translation Models Learn about Morphology?](http://aclweb.org/anthology/P17-1080).
 In *Proceedings of ACL 2017*.
+* Ella Rabinovich, Noam Ordan, and Shuly Wintner.
+2017.
+[Found in Translation: Reconstructing Phylogenetic Language Trees from Translations](http://aclweb.org/anthology/P17-1049).
+In *Proceedings of ACL 2017*.
 * Rico Sennrich.
 2017.
 [How Grammatical is Character-level Neural Machine Translation?
 Assessing MT Quality with Contrastive Translation Pairs](http://aclweb.org/anthology/E17-2060).
 In *Proceedings of EACL 2017*.
 * Adam Poliak, Yonatan Belinkov, James Glass, and Benjamin Van Durme.
 2018.
 [On the Evaluation of Semantic Phenomena in Neural Machine Translation Using Natural Language Inference](http://aclweb.org/anthology/N18-2082).
 In *Proceedings of NAACL 2018*.
 * Arianna Bisazza and Clara Tump.
 2018.
 [The Lazy Encoder: A Fine-Grained Analysis of the Role of Morphology in Neural Machine Translation](http://aclweb.org/anthology/D18-1313).
 In *Proceedings of EMNLP 2018*.